Looking to get followers on Instagram? You’ve come to the right place…

 When it comes to how to get followers on Instagram, timing is everything.
 Yes, there is a set of activities that you can do to increase your following.
 However, suddenly going full-speed with all of them isn’t going to result in anything remarkable, as the effectiveness of each action changes after reaching a certain follower milestone.

-For instance, there’s no point in buying a shout-out to your account for a 100 bucks from a big influencer while you have 10 followers.
+For instance, there’s no point in buying a shout-out to your account for 100 bucks from a big influencer while you have 10 followers.
 Yes, you might get some followers from that, but the price per follower would be unreasonably high.
-It would be much more effective when you’ve already established a strong identity and following on Instagram, and are looking to speed up the snowball effect.
+It would be much more effective when you’ve already established a strong identity and following on Instagram and are looking to speed up the snowball effect.

 Alright, enough blabbering, let’s head over to the actual guide: How To Get Followers On Instagram…